 Jesus is faithful and just, and has cleansed me from all unrighteousness because I have asked for forgiveness (1 John 1:9); he has cancelled my debts to an almighty God.
 I have received the free gift of eternal life in Christ (Romans 6:23).
 I am a new creation; the old has gone and the new has come (2 Corinthians 5:17).
 He is a merciful, forgiving, grace-giving, life-transforming Savior — and I now know the meaning of true love through him.

 My role as a Christ follower is to actively fight for my faith.
 I have to confess that I have not fully accepted his gift of forgiveness and grace, and I have to repent (to turn away) of my wallowing, guilt, fear, and shame.
 Spending intentional time in the Word daily and speaking his truths into my life is a way of committing to Christ-like growth.
 Jesus desires for intimacy in my prayer time with him, and so I bring all my cares to him in prayer.
 I am grateful that I can approach his throne of grace for mercy and grace in my time of need (Hebrews 4:16).

 In faith, I will also keep fighting these thoughts as I persevere living in a fallen world.
 I will trust that Christ, my solid rock, will hold me fast and never let me go as his beloved daughter.
 Freedom from my chains is mine only because of Jesus!
 May I only boast of him!

-Meredith Hodge is a freelance writer, editor, and communications specialist who also enjoys serving in ministry.
+Meredith Hodge is a freelance communications specialist and the Development Director for Refuge for Women Chicago, an organization that provides aftercare for sexually trafficked and exploited women.
 She and her husband Matt have been married for 10 years after meeting through The Orchard.
-She is passionate about plant-based cooking, nature, reading, and coffee.
+She is passionate about ministry, plant-based cooking, nature, reading, and coffee.